 Kindle Direct Publishing

-PLEASE DO NOT USE YOUR OWN AMAZON ACCOUNT - contact email@example.com to find out how to get started.
+When you are ready to upload your files, PLEASE DO NOT USE YOUR OWN AMAZON ACCOUNT - contact firstname.lastname@example.org to find out how to log in.
 You will receive the necessary login details and other information.

-Once your catalog is designed, you will upload to KDP in a high-resolution PDF format.
-Once that processes is complete, you can order sample copies in addition to any wholesale copies for your venues, artists, and sponsors.
+Once your catalog is designed, you will upload it to KDP in a high-resolution PDF format.
+Once that process is complete, you can order sample copies in addition to any wholesale copies for your venues, artists, and sponsors.

 To request reimbursement for your catalog purchases through KDP, use the online accounting form.
 You will also use this form to send money earned from in-person catalog sales.